 Use Collaborative Tools

-While marketing is sales enablement, these two teams need tools that will enable their collaboration, which will enable sales.
-You need to be able to share everything we mentioned above (metrics, comments, client status, feedback, etc.).
-You do that with tools and resources, such as HubSpot, Google Suite (especially Drive), Slack, ClickUp, ZoomInfo and more.
+While marketing is sales enablement, these two teams need tools that will promote their collaboration in order to enable sales.
+You need to share everything we mentioned above (metrics, comments, client status, feedback, etc.).
+You do that with tools and resources, such as HubSpot, Google Suite (especially Drive), Slack, ClickUp, SalesIntel, Terminus, Sendoso, and more.

 - HubSpot = sales enablement.